neutron-org/neutron-docs/docs/neutron/dao/params.md

 ### Proposal submission restrictions

 Open proposal submission is set to "true."
 It means that anyone can submit a proposal.
-The reasoning for this is that the voting power of Neutron DAO is based on NTRN tokens, and to become a DAO member, one has to have NTRN tokens (even 1untrn is enough).
+The reasoning behind this is that the voting power in Neutron DAO is based on NTRN tokens; becoming a DAO member requires holding NTRN tokens, with even 1 NTRN being sufficient.
 So, a proposal submission restricted to DAO members wouldn't make sense.

 ### Voting period